patrickribbing/sjofartsverket_viva-component/README.md

 ### Installation through HACS
 If you have not yet installed HACS, go get it at https://hacs.xyz/ and install.

 Then find the _Sjöfartsverket ViVa_ integration in HACS and install it.
-Configure the component as described below.

 Restart Home Assistant!

-Install the new integration through Configuration -> Integrations in HA (see below).
 ### Manual installation
-Inside the configuration folder in Home Assistant create folder ```custom_components``` if it's not already created.
+Inside the configuration folder in Home Assistant create the folder ```custom_components``` if it's not already created.
 Create a new folder, ```sjofartsverket_viva``` in that folder and copy the files to the folder.
-Configure the component as described below.

 Restart Home Assistant!